Whitman Middle School

 Middle School

-Elective Course Registration
+Electives Course Registration

-7th & 8th Grade Elective Descriptions
+7th & 8th Grade Elective Course Descriptions

 Math

-Mathematics 7 Students develop understanding of operations with rational numbers and proportional relationships; apply proportional relationships; and work with expressions.
+• Mathematics 7 Students develop understanding of operations with rational numbers and proportional relationships; apply proportional relationships; and work with expressions.

-Math 7/8 Compacted Prepares 7th grade students to take Algebra 1 in 8th by compacting the content of Math 7 and Math 8 into one year.
+• Math 7/8 Compacted Prepares 7th grade students to take Algebra 1 in 8th by compacting the content of Math 7 and Math 8 into one year.
 Students develop understanding of operations with rational numbers and proportional relationships; apply proportional relationships; work with irrational numbers, radicals and integer exponents; and work with expressions, linear equations and inequalities.
 Only open to 7th grade students.

-Mathematics 8 Students will reason about expressions and equations, including modeling bivariate data and solving linear equations; use functions to describe quantitative relationships; and work with irrational numbers, radicals and integer exponents.
+• Mathematics 8 Students will reason about expressions and equations, including modeling bivariate data and solving linear equations; use functions to describe quantitative relationships; and work with irrational numbers, radicals and integer exponents.

-Algebra 1 Students model and analyze real-world and mathematical situations using linear and exponential equations and functions.
+• Algebra 1 Students model and analyze real-world and mathematical situations using linear and exponential equations and functions.
 Students will receive high school credit on their transcript for this course.

-Music
+Fine Arts Music

 Introductory Band Welcome to Introductory Band!
 This course is for students who want to learn a woodwind, brass, or percussion instrument such as flute, clarinet, trumpet, trombone, snare drum, and more.
 Come join a welcoming community committed to building lasting relationships where all learners succeed.
 You will learn instrumental technique, musicianship, and perform many styles of music.
 No previous experience necessary.
 All students are welcome.
 This course may be repeated.
-This is a yearlong course.

 Intermediate Band This course is open to students with prior musical experience.
 Students will improve technique on their instruments and learn to play as an ensemble, follow a conductor, and learn several exciting, diverse pieces of music.
 Band instruments are flute, oboe, bassoon, clarinet, saxophone, trumpet, trombone, French horn, baritone, tuba, and percussion.
 Piano and guitar are not in band, however, students with that experience are welcome to learn a band instrument to participate.
 Admission is by audition, teacher approval, or completion of Introductory Band.
-This is a yearlong course.
+This course may be repeated.

 Concert Band This ensemble requires successful completion of Intermediate Band or its equivalent.
 Students will expand their knowledge and skills through instrumental technique and literature as well as explore more advanced concepts of ensemble playing.
 There will be three school concerts as well as other festivals and performances outside of school.
-Travel will be required.
+Travel is a required part of this class (one weekend in May, not labor day weekend).
 Admission is by audition or teacher approval.
-Admission is by audition or teacher approval.
-This is a yearlong course.
+This course may be repeated.

 Introductory Orchestra Discover the expressive world of string instruments!
 Introductory Orchestra is for students who want to learn the violin, viola, cello, or string bass.
 Come join a welcoming community set on building lasting relationships where all learners succeed.
 You will learn different skills on your instrument through exciting styles of orchestra music.
 No previous experience necessary.
 All students are welcome.
 This course may be repeated.
-This is a yearlong course.

 Concert Orchestra This course is for students who have successfully completed Introductory Orchestra, or who demonstrate the required skills in an audition.
 Students will expand their knowledge and skills through instrumental technique and literature and will explore more advanced concepts of ensemble playing.
 Students will continue to improve on their instrumental skills through increased difficulty of repertoire.
 8th grade students will also focus on preparing to succeed in a high school level ensemble.
-Admission is by audition, teacher approval, or completion of Introductory Orchestra.
-This is a yearlong course.
+Travel is a required part of this class (one weekend in May, not labor day weekend).
+Admission is by audition or teacher approval.
+This course may be repeated.

 World Language